Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 To prevent this, the circuit could be embedded into the circuit which the user wants to execute.

 Additionally, as shown in @evaluation-fgsm, it is possible to forge adversarial samples which get classified with the incorrect label.
-One way to prevent such a white-box adversarial attack is to keep the trained neural net hidden.
+Despite keeping the model hidden to try to prevent such a white-box adversarial attack, it could be possible to generate adversarial samples despite the precautions by using the transferability of adversarial samples @szegedyIntriguingPropertiesNeural2013.

-//TODO: only trained with quantum computer date from ibm (only one quantum computer architecture)
-//TODO: only one source of simulators (qiskit)
-//TODO: future work: compare different quantum computer architectures + simulators?
+Furthermore, only measurement data from IBM quantum computers was available for training the machine learning models in this thesis.
+The generalization capability of the models has not been tested when confronted with a quantum computer from another manufacturer or based on another technology than superconducting qubits.

 #pagebreak(weak: true)

-//TODO: combine future work and conclusion?
-= Future Work <future-work>
+= Future Work and Conclusion <future-work-and-conclusion>
+This thesis demonstrates that it is possible, with current machine learning algorithms, to predict with a high probability whether an existing quantum circuit was executed by a quantum computer or by a simulator backend.
+While the machine learning models proposed in this thesis cannot generalize to other arbitrary quantum circuits, they can still potentially be retrained and adapted for classifying results from different quantum circuits.
-One possible improvement would be to showcase that this approach can distinguish between simulators and quantum computers for other quantum circuits than the one used in this work (@circuit).
+Therefore, it would be interesting to test if this approach can distinguish between simulators and quantum computers for other quantum circuits beyond the one used in this thesis.
 Moreover it would be interesting to explore how adding additional samples from different (and possibly more modern) quantum computers would influence the accuracy.
-Also, it could be interesting to perform further, more advanced adversarial attacks on the neural net, such as a trying to perform a adversarial patch attack @brownAdversarialPatch2018.
+Also, it could be interesting to perform further, more advanced adversarial attacks on the neural net, such as a trying to utilize the basic iterative method @kurakinAdversarialExamplesPhysical2017.

-= Conclusion <conclusion>
-This thesis goes to show that it is possible, with current machine learning algorithms, to predict with a high probability for an existing quantum circuit whether it was executed by a quantum computer or by a simulator backend.
-The machine learning models proposed in this thesis can not generalize to other arbitrary quantum circuits.
-Despite that, it is probably possible to use the proposed approach in this thesis for classifying the results from different quantum circuits (see @future-work).
 When taking the limitations shown in @limitations into account, this approach can be used as a usefull indicator for validating that the correct backend types has been used for executing a quantum circuit.
+//TODO: add more text

 #pagebreak(weak: true)